basnijholt/basnijholt/README.md

   - 🕒 **[rsync-time-machine.py](https://github.com/basnijholt/rsync-time-machine.py/)**: Time Machine-style backups with rsync for the minimalists.
   - 🏠 **[home-assistant-config](https://github.com/basnijholt/home-assistant-config/)**: Over 100 documented automations in my Home Assistant config
   - 📚 **[tuitorial](https://github.com/basnijholt/tuitorial/)**: Create beautiful terminal-based code tutorials / presentations
+  - 🧰 **[dotbins](https://github.com/basnijholt/dotbins/)**: Manage binary CLI tools right in a version-controlled Git repo that works on all systems and architechtures

 Below are some (automatically generated) statistics about my activity on GitHub.
 For more info check out my website [www.nijho.lt](http://nijho.lt/) or talk to me on <a rel="me" href="https://fosstodon.org/@basnijholt">Mastodon</a>.